I Learned It from Father

-I Learned It from Father (Das hab ich von Papa gelernt) is a 1964 German comedy film directed by Axel von Ambesser and starring Willy Fritsch, Thomas Fritsch and Gertraud Jesserer.
+I Learned It from Father (Das hab ich von Papa gelernt) is a 1964 Austrian-West German comedy film directed by Axel von Ambesser and starring Willy Fritsch, Thomas Fritsch and Gertraud Jesserer.
+It was shot at the Rosenhügel Studios in Vienna The film's sets were designed by the art directors Herbert Strabel and Rolf Zehetbauer.
+It was the final film of Willy Fritsch, whose career stretched back to the silent era.

+Synopsis

 The son of a respectable industrialist leads a wild second life.